omar0ali/LiteStyler/README.md

    - Click on the extension icon in the Chrome toolbar.
    - Enter the desired margin value, or choose a pre-set value, will adjust automatically.
    - Click "Apply" to set the margins for the current website.

+3. **Adjust Page Colors:**
+   - Click on the extension icon in the Chrome toolbar.
+   - Enable the 'Dark Theme' checkbox at the bottom.
+   - Additionally, you can invert the colors of the entire page.

 ## Permissions